SamuelBrand1/RenewalExamples/RenewalBirch/README.md

 `ls_rw = log σ_rw`, `lphi = log φ`, and 7 day-of-week logits each drift with a fixed jitter `τ ≈ 0.03`.
 Each particle carries its own tiny evolving static-state, copied on write by Birch's lazy object-copy.
 Infections stay deterministic and are advanced incrementally.
 The `birch` computation model means that `simulate(t)` computes only `I[t]` as one `O(uot)` convolution.
-It never re-solves from `t=1`, so this is a fully on-line and restartable inference approach.
+It never re-solves from `t=1`, so this is a fully on-line inference approach (and restartable in principle, though Birch has no built-in restart yet — see the anchor-init note under Notes).

 **2. `smc2` — SMC² (proper static-parameter inference).**
 `src/smc2.birch` is a custom Birch program implementing SMC² (Chopin, Jacob &